Chostakovitch/TactileBrush/README.md

 t.prettyPrint();
 ```

-Then you are free to use this data as you want in order to trigger your actuators, but you should have all that you need.
+Then you should have all that you need and you are free to use this data as you want in order to trigger your actuators.

 ## Algorithm example